 And you can’t just stop after unlearning your first false belief.
 Most false beliefs are layered into a network of deeper false beliefs.
 You have to explore quite a few ‘why’ questions to get to the level where the most important changes in your thinking need to happen.

 That’s why Rethink Speech starts by helping you to unlearn some ‘obvious facts’ you may have ‘known for sure’ since childhood.
 If that sounds negative – the good news is, the rethinking itself reveals the foundation for a better way.

 In fact, at Rethink Speech, we find that, apart from the initial shock to the ego, discovering you’ve been wrong all along is generally far more interesting than confirming you’ve been right all along.
 If you tend to the same view, we’ll get along famously.

 Unlearning false beliefs of common knowledge about speech is challenging but not technical – and definitely interesting – and entertaining, and useful.
 It will put you in the vanguard, shining a light for others to follow.

 And don’t worry, you won’t suffer a fate like poor old Galileo!

-If you haven’t already, it is highly recommended you check out the material in the green menu above for background, experiences and rationale before you get started on the Unlearning modules.
-Then check INFO for how the site works.
+If you haven’t already, you might want to check out the material in the green menu above for background, experiences and rationale before you get started on the Unlearning modules.
+And INFO for how the site works.

 You can also preview the unlearning modules from this page.
-To access them you’ll have to sign up – but don’t worry everything is completely free and there is no hidden agenda (beyond helping our society overcome its false beliefs about the nature of speech, of course!).
+To actually access them you’ll have to sign up – but don’t worry everything is completely free and there is no hidden agenda (beyond helping our society overcome its false beliefs about the nature of speech, of course!).